Schedule Revenue Over Time In Salesforce

 Open the Mass Edit Line Item page.

-This, in turn, updates the Line Item Total Price and the Opportunity Amount.
+In turn, this updates the Line Item Total Price and the Opportunity Amount.

 In other words, everything is kept 100% in sync.